Skip to main content

 If the AAA cannot provide a service right away, ask for backup referrals.
 For rent, utilities, shelter, food pantries, and disaster help, use 2-1-1.
 For nursing home or assisted living complaints, ask for the Ombudsman.
 For suspected abuse, call Adult Protective Services.

 For housing or care decisions, see housing help and assisted living costs.
-For health costs, see Medicare savings.
-Homeowners may also need property tax relief, and older veterans can use senior veteran benefits.
+For Medicare cost help, see Medicare savings.
+Homeowners may need property tax relief.
+Older veterans can use senior veteran benefits, and the disability help guide covers disability-focused local paths.

 Backup options outside the AAA